State Law & Vaccine Requirements

-Exemption information for each state is provided below.
-You can access your state's vaccine policies and laws by clicking your state on the map or by locating your state in the text links below.
+NVIC provides exemption information for each state in the U.S. and you can access your state's vaccine policies and laws by clicking your state on the map or by locating your state in the text links below.

 The information contained on NVIC's web pages is for educational purposes only and is not intended to be medical or legal advice.
 Those seeking medical or legal advice should obtain the services of a competent attorney, physician or qualified health care professional.
 Although NVIC continually updates our website, state laws and rules change frequently and consumers are ultimately responsible for verifying their state's vaccination and exemption laws and requirements.